Itay-Niv/Multi-Detector-Ensemble-approach-for-Instance-Segmentation-of-Neuronal-Cells-MDECellMask/README.md

-# Kaggle Sartorius Cell-Instance Segmentation - Multi Model Ensemble
+# Multi-detector ensemble approach for instance segmentation of neuronal cells (MDE-CellMask) - Kaggle Sartorius Competition

 https://www.kaggle.com/c/sartorius-cell-instance-segmentation

+Our implementation is based on MMDetection & PyTorch.

 # Install
 1) Download or clone this github folder and name it "main_dir".